Last updated 14th May, 2025

 The supply cost for this type of unit is around £40 to £130.

-They are powered by RCBOs and two MCBs which provides complete circuit separation and protection for both standard and critical circuits.
+They are powered by RCBOs and two MCBs which provide complete circuit separation and protection for both standard and critical circuits.
 This is beneficial as it means any electrical faults on the fridge, for example, will not affect your lighting.

 Despite its separation ability, it is actually one of the most inexpensive options costing around £50 to £150 for the unit itself.